seresharp/DebugMod/README.md

                                       Known Issues
 ----------------------------------------------------------------------------------------
 ## Savestates:
-* Charm effects not updating properly after loading savestates
+* Charm effects not updating properly after loading savestates.
+Workaround: quitout and load back in or bench to manually apply the new charms.
 * UI not refreshing properly to remove obsolete vessel fragments
-* Soul meter stuck at full if in that state before loading
+* ~~Soul meter stuck at full if in that state before loading~~
 * Softlocks if loading savestate during dream transitions
-* If loading savestate during transition visual glitch.
+* If loading savestate during transition visuals will not load.
 Either press 'esc' twice to get control of the knight and walk through a transition if this happens, or quit to menu and load back in before loading the savestate
 * (All savestates are loaded in RAM, which means fast loading from savestates fetched from files BUT potentially general performance issues)

 ----------------------------------------------------------------------------------------
                                           CREDITS
 ----------------------------------------------------------------------------------------
 Seresharp
 56
 Yurihaia
 Krythom
 The Embraced One
 Katie
 KeinZantezuken
 MyEyes/Firzen
 Cerpintext
+Mulhima
+DemoJameson